A Resource for Healthcare and Social Services Professionals

 Visit webpage

-Good Care for You and Your Baby While Receiving Opioid Use Disorder Treatment
+Good Care for You and Your Baby While Receiving Opioid Use Disorder Treatment: Steps for healthy growth and development

-This guide from SAMHSA addresses the care of women with opioid use disorder and the care of their babies after pregnancy.
+This fact sheet (4 of 4) from SAMHSA addresses the care of persons with opioid use disorder (OUD) and the care of their babies after pregnancy.
+This resource includes information on managing OUD, caring for baby, and do's and don’ts for creating a healthy environment at home.

 Download file